 - How we share the planet

 The PYP promotes the development of a list of behaviors that we call the learner profile.
-The PYP supports that children become inquirers, thinkers, communicators, risk-takers, knowledgeable, principled, caring, open-minded, well-balanced and reflective.
+The PYP supports children to become inquirers, thinkers, communicators, risk-takers, knowledgeable, principled, caring, open-minded, well-balanced and reflective.
 The PYP also lists attitudes to be developed in the children that will contribute to the student profile.
 These are: appreciation, commitment, confidence, cooperation, creativity, curiosity, empathy, enthusiasm, independence, integrity, respect, and tolerance.

 The IB promotes the use of a range of assessment strategies, which are designed to provide a picture of your child’s progress.
+Students in the IB program also learn to self-assess and take ownership of their own education.

 By developing the trans-disciplinary skills, investigating the trans-disciplinary themes and addressing the various needs of the child- physically, socially, intellectually, aesthetically and culturally- the PYP ensures that the learning is significant, relevant, engaging and challenging, so that the child can reflect on the connections between life in school, life at home and life in the world.
 By helping the child make the connections and see that learning is connected to life, the PYP establishes a strong foundation for future learning.
 The trans-disciplinary themes have global significance; they promote an awareness of the human condition and an understanding that there is a commonality of human experience.